NEW LIVE Interactive Online OSHA Forklift Training

 - Make sure all your forklift’s maintenance is up to date.
 If you have a Planned Maintenance Agreement, this would be a good time to review it with your service provider to ensure all standard checkpoints as well as unique equipment attachments are being inspected and maintained properly.

 - Make sure you forklifts have proper safety equipment and that it’s operating properly.
-Lights, horns, back-up alarms, seat belts, fire extinguishers etc… Improve pedestrian safety, check out our Blue Spot Safety Light.
+Lights, horns, back-up alarms, seat belts, fire extinguishers etc… Check out our Blue Safety Light for pedestrian safety enhancement.

 - Make sure you have lock-out kits to ensure that forklifts that do not pass an inspection are locked out immediately until repairs are made.